KEEP IT DIRTY, vol. a., “Filth” (2018)

 [Picard, here, is referring to the Rene Block Gallery, New York, NY. —Ed]

 [In the audio recording of “Tasting and Spitting,” Picard sounds as if she is referring here to Georges Bataille’s notion of the “informe” (l’informe)—or “formless”—which Bataille had famously compared to a “gob of spit.”
 On this point, see Marcel Griaule’s “Spittle (1.
-Spittle-Soul)” (1929), and my Afterword, reproduced in this journal: http://keepitdirty.org/a/spittle-1-spittle-soul/ —Ed.]
+Spittle-Soul)” (1929), and the Afterword, reproduced in this journal: http://keepitdirty.org/a/spittle-1-spittle-soul/ —Ed.]